GoogleCloudPlatform/education-data-platform/2-connector-moodle/README.md

 # Creating the deployment for Composer Education for Data Platform Foundation

-This tutorial shows you how to use the Composer over the Data Platform Foundation.
+This document describes the process of deploying and configuring EDPs Moodle Connector.
+At the end, it will allow a parametrized way to ingest data from Moodles database by leveraging [Dataflow](https://cloud.google.com/dataflow) under-the-hood.

 ## Configure Cloud Build Trigger

-After you provision the [Data Platform Foundation](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/blueprints/data-solutions/data-platform-foundations) you need the following values:
+After you provision the [EDPs foundation](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/blueprints/data-solutions/data-platform-foundations) you need the following values:

 - The Load Bucket ID **PREFIX-lod-cs-0**
 - The Composer Bucket ID **europe-west1-PREFIX-orc-cmp-0-834e7303-bucket**